Vince Colosimo: Other endeavours

+In 2026 Colosimo appeared in the music video for the song "Level 5" by fellow Australian band King Gizzard & the Lizard Wizard.

 Personal life

 He has a daughter, Lucia (born 2002), with his former wife, actress Jane Hall.
 Colosimo and Hall worked together on A Country Practice in 1994.
 He lived in Westgarth, a suburb of Melbourne, until late 2015.
 The mother of his second child is Australian actress Diana Glenn with whom he had a son, Massimo, in April 2014.
 The couple separated two months after the birth of Massimo.
 Since 2017 his partner has been Sabella Sugar, a producer at Ultrafilms.

 In September 2016, Colosimo was charged by police after he was found in possession of methamphetamine in Melbourne's north.
 In January 2017, he appeared in court where he had pleaded guilty and was fined $1000 without conviction and was put under a good behaviour bond for a year.

 In October 2022, Colosimo was fined $2500 for drunk driving and lying to the police about his identity.